suaveolent/ha-hoymiles-wifi/README.md

 # Hoymiles for Home Assistant

-This custom component integrates Hoymiles DTUs, HMS-XXXXW microinverters and and hybrid inverters into Home Assistant, providing live inverter data.
+This custom component integrates Hoymiles DTUs, HMS-XXXXW microinverters and hybrid inverters into Home Assistant, providing live inverter data.
 It uses the [hoymiles-wifi](https://github.com/suaveolent/hoymiles-wifi) Python library to communicate directly with the devices over your local network — no cloud connection required.

 > [!NOTE]